hamzawix/Web-Display/README.md

 # Web-Display
-It's a web-based application that displays cars temperature, speed and fuel level
+It's a web-based application that displays cars temperature, speed and fuel level.
+Created with the Flask python framework for back-end, Jquery and Bootstrap for front-end

 <hr>
 <h3>Screenshot:</h3>